Courses

 CMPS 1005: Python Programming: Introduction to Computer Science

 Computational tools are a critical part of our everyday lives.
 Software is the driving force behind cutting edge scientific discovery, blockbuster entertainment, and today’s fast‐paced marketplace ‐ and will continue to become even more important.
-This course is an introduction to techniques and problem‐solving approaches that are used to develop some of these computational tools.
-Students will use Python programming language to learn basic programming principles.
-Upon completion of this course, successful students will be able to design, implement and test computational solutions to problems.
+This course introduces students to techniques and problem‐solving approaches used to develop some of these computational tools.
+Students will use Python programming language to implement foundational models of computation, like the Turing machine.
+Upon completion of this course, students will be able to design, implement and test computational solutions to problems.

 - -